ChidiRnweke/DarkModeToggleComponent/readme.md

 ## Example

-The component modifies the document by adding or removing the `.dark-theme` class on the root element.
-You can define your theme styles using CSS variables in the `:root` and `.dark-theme` selectors.
+The component modifies the document by adding or removing the `.dark` class on the root element.
+You can define your theme styles using CSS variables in the `:root` and `.dark` selectors.

 Here's an example of how you can define your CSS variables for light and dark themes: